 In summary, with respect to EKE both modified semi-prognostic versions (mean and smoothed) perform better than the original method, with larger EKE for the mean method, even larger than in the prognostic version.
-Improvements in flow patterns and water mass characteristics as given by the original method are carried over to the modified model, or are even outperformed.
-The same benefits can be obtained, applying the method in and above the thermocline only.
+Improvements in flow patterns and watermass characteristics as given by the original method are carried over to the modified model, or are even outperformed.
+The same benefits can be obtained, applying the method above the thermocline only.
 Problems discovered for the original semi-prognostic method, involving interaction with topography are resolved with the modified versions.
-The spurious upwelling near the Gulf Stream separation is reduced using the smoothed and tapered methods, with the effect of enhanced northward heat transport.
+The spurious upwelling near the Gulf Stream separation is reduced using the smoothed and tapered methods.
 However, application of the mean method, without combination with the other methods, appears not as successful in this respect.